 CodeCraft – a Saturday club for 9-14 year olds

-Places are currently available on CodeCraft, a Saturday morning coding club at North East Scotland College’s Aberdeen City Campus for children aged 9 – 14.
-Participants will have the opportunity to learn some coding and find out how to host their own Minecraft world on a Raspberry Pi.
+Places are currently available on CodeCraft, a Saturday coding club at North East Scotland College’s Aberdeen City Campus for children aged 9 – 14.
+Participants will have the opportunity to learn some coding in a variety of fun and collaborative ways.

-Cameron Walker, Head of Faculty for Computing at NESCol, said: “We created this club to inspire young people and encourage them to think about the opportunities available to them in the computing industry in the future.
-These fun sessions are open to both boys and girls and it doesn’t matter if they’ve never used a Raspberry Pi or played Minecraft before.
-This is a great opportunity to build on existing skills or learn some completely new ones!”
+Cameron Walker, the College’s Head of Sector for Computing and Engineering Technologies, said: “We created this club to inspire young people and encourage them to think about the opportunities available to them in the computing industry in the future.
+These fun sessions are open to both boys and girls, and it doesn’t matter if they’ve never tried coding or played Minecraft before.

 - Harness your creativity to create a Minecraft challenge world with mini games.